 Garbage & Recycling Collections

-Recycling collections are set to resume on Monday, September 25th per the regular collection schedule.
-Blue recycling carts should also be placed out in front of your property for collection.
-If your recycling cart is currently filled with garbage, you may place your blue recycling cart curbside to be included with garbage pickup.
+Recycling collection will resume on Monday, September 25 on your regular pickup day.
+When collection resumes, blue recycling carts should also be placed out in front of your property for collection.

 Normal commingled collections for household items such as hard junk, furniture and mattresses are suspended until further notice.
 Residents are being asked to refrain from placing these items out until collections resume.